abroze/abroze/README.md

 I am a Master's student at Stanford University with an interest in AI, software, robotics and business.

+- 🔭 I’m currently working on ...

 ## Education

-- MS in Computational and Mathematical Engineering, Stanford University (2021 - 2023)
+- Stanford University, Master of Science in Computational and Mathematical Engineering (2021 - 2023)
-- BSc in Mechanical Engineering, Delft University of Technology (2018 - 2021)
+- Delft University of Technology, Bachelor of Science in Mechanical Engineering (2018 - 2021)

 ## Programming Projects